NinoRisteski/ninoristeski/README.md

 ## Latest Projects

 - **[tinypilot](https://github.com/ninoristeski/tinypilot)**
-  An AI agent that helps you learn the `tinygrad` framework and keeps you updated on the latest bounties.
+  An AI agent that helps you learn the `tinygrad` codebase and keeps you updated on the latest bounties.
 - **[HubermanAnswers](https://github.com/ninoristeski/HubermanAnswers)**
   Ask questions, get answers straight from Dr. Andrew Huberman’s podcast episodes!
 This Python-based tool uses NLP to deliver precise, context-aware responses from audio transcripts.

 - **[ShallowFlow](https://github.com/ninoristeski/ShallowFlow)**
-  A lightweight, distributed LLM training framework optimized for cost-effective training on local GPUs and AWS T4 instances.(In progress)
+  A lightweight, distributed LLM training framework focused on cost-effective training on local GPU and AWS.(In progress)

 - **[transformer-from-scratch](https://github.com/ninoristeski/transformer-from-scratch)**
   A clean, from-scratch implementation of the Transformer architecture from the "Attention is All You Need" paper, built with PyTorch.